 Fortunately, New Jersey Attorney General Gerbir Grewal has since called for an overhaul in the statewide data collection system, emphasizing the lack of uniform data collection methods.
 His office noted that the records obtained by the Star-Ledger “may be inaccurate in some cases and may cause those relying on the data to draw incorrect conclusions about the state of law enforcement in New Jersey.”

-That’s cause for alarm because time and time again we’re confronted daily with cases of police brutality by either bad actors or by bad policies and procedures.
+That’s cause for alarm because time and time again we’re confronted daily with cases of police-generated racism and brutality by either bad actors or by bad policies and procedures.

 So, what now?
 Like so many issues—from marijuana legalization to allowing residents to bypass federal limits on local tax deductions—the state’s lack of leadership leaves towns willing to confront the problem with a limited understanding of the issue and with little to no guidance.